valdi74/openwrt2rpi/README.md

 - [LEDE_OS_NAME].png
 - marketing.tar

-in directory [WORKING_DIR]/lede2R[RASPBERRY_MODEL]_[LEDE_RELEASE]/LEDE
+in directory [WORKING_DIR]/lede2R[RASPBERRY_MODEL]_[LEDE_RELEASE]/lede2R[RASPBERRY_MODEL]

-for example: lede2RPi3_snapshot/LEDE for Pi3 snapshot
+for example: lede2RPi3_snapshot/lede2RPi3 for Pi3 snapshot

-Directory LEDE can be copied to SD card into /os folder for NOOBS/PINN installer.
+Directory lede2R[RASPBERRY_MODEL] can be copied to SD card into /os folder for NOOBS/PINN installer.

 Optionally script downloads selected modules to root partition and creates initial configuration script.
+It's useful when Pi don't have internet connection after install (only USB modem for example).

 Tested on Ubuntu 16.04 with Raspberry Pi 3 and NOOBS 2.4.0 / PINN 2.3.1a BETA and LEDE 17.01.1/snapshot

+Script uses sudo and will ask for admin password to mount and modify system files to LEDE partitions.

 ## Usage
 ```